-An online to offline retail strategy is a crucial part of retail nowadays, made even more important by the recent failings of the high street.
+An O2O commerce strategy is a crucial part of retail nowadays, made even more important by the recent failings of the high street.

 If we asked you why you shop online, you'd probably say something along these lines:

 - “I can shop whenever I want to”

 - “I can compare prices and save money”

 - “It’s convenient”